The new Summit Visitor Center is open

 Experience new heights

 Pikes Peak - America's Mountain is one of the most visited mountains in the world and a top tourist attraction for the State of Colorado.
-Annually, more than 750,000 people reach the summit via the Pikes Peak Highway, the Manitou and Pikes Peak Cog Railway, or, for the more adventurous, the Barr or Crags hiking trails.
-Pikes Peak is an American icon, and the summit is a National Historic Landmark (NHL) that holds a special place in America's heart.
+Annually, nearly 1 million people reach the summit via the Pikes Peak Highway, The Broadmoor, the Manitou and Pikes Peak Cog Railway, or, for the more adventurous, the Barr or Crags hiking trails.
+Pikes Peak is an American icon, and the summit is a National Historic Landmark that holds a special place in America's heart.